alexa-samples/skill-sample-nodejs-fact/instructions/4-testing.md

     2.  **Open your Lambda function in AWS, open the Actions menu, and select "Configure test events."**![Configure Test events drop down](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/4-5-2-configure-test-event._TTH_.png)

     3.  **Select "Create new test event".
-Choose "Alexa Start Session" as the Event Template from the dropdown list.** You can choose any test event in the list, as they are just templated event requests, but using "Alexa Start Session" is an easy one to remember.
+Choose "Amazon Alexa Start Session" as the Event Template from the dropdown list.** You can choose any test event in the list, as they are just templated event requests, but using "Amazon Alexa Start Session" is an easy one to remember.
 ![Alexa Start Session](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/4-5-3-alexa-start-session._TTH_.png)

     4. Type in an Event Name into the **Event Name** field.
 Delete the contents of the code editor, and paste the Lambda request you copied above into the code editor.
 The Event Name is only visible to you.
 Name your test event something descriptive and memorable.
 For our example, we entered an event name as "startSession".
 Additionally, by copying and pasting your Lambda Request from the service simulator, you can test different utterances and skill events beyond the pre-populated templates in Lambda.